edwarmak/OpenAI_Makayla_Edwards/README.md

 # OpenAI App

+This project is not yet finished.
-This project was created for the Shopify internship application.
+This project was origninally created for the Shopify internship application.
 This project is a basic question and answer generator using the OpenAI API provided by Shopify.

 ## Purpose